 Duplex houses should not be confused with townhouses or semi-detached houses.
 Townhouses and semi-detached homes are sold as one single-family unit even though the homes are connected by at least one shared wall.
 In this case, each townhouse has its own parcel ID number and legal description.
 A duplex also should not be confused with the terms “twin house” or “gemini.”
 A twin house or Gemini refers to one unit with a duplex.

 A duplex foreclosure is a two family home that is being or has been repossessed by the lender because the owner has failed to make all of the mortgage payments.
+It's no uncommon to find these homes in foreclosure auctions.

-Duplex foreclosures - Types
+Duplex Foreclosures - Types

 There are different types of duplex homes for sale.
 Here are a few of the main types of foreclosed duplexes that may be for sale: